kbrown55347/Task-List/README.md

 - Run 'npm install express' in terminal to install express library
 - Run 'npm install pg' in terminal
 - Run 'npm start' to start server
+- Create database in SQL named 'weekend-to-do-app'.
+Use the code from the 'database.sql' file in the repository and to create table in 'weekend-to-do-app' database.